-The food at the Polish Cottage is simply amazing.
-Do yourself a favor and skip the frozen pierogis at the supermarket in exchange for fresh scratch made pierogis at the Polish Cottage.
+The food at The Polish Cottage is simply amazing.
+Do yourself a favor and skip the frozen pierogies at the supermarket in exchange for fresh scratch made pierogies at the Polish Cottage.
 All food is made completely in house here.

 Four different types of pierogis are available: Beef, Potatoes and Cheese, Sauerktaut and Mushroom, or Sweet Farmer's Cheese.
 Pierogis can be ordered in an 8,12,or 14 piece set and you get to choose 2 flavors.
 The potato and cheese combination was absolutely delicious.
 The potato pancakes, served with sour cream and applesauce, are also a must try here.